-Proposals for attendance at Out of Province conferences, seminars or workshops must be pre-approved by the Board of Trustees upon recommendation by the House Committee of the Board.
+Proposals for attendance at Out of Province conferences, seminars or workshops must be pre-approved by the Board of Trustees.
 Once approved by the Board of Trustees, the Chair would authorize the application form.

 6.3.3 Application to Attend as a Presenter